Finding the Best Places to Retire Since 2006!

 At Least One Hospital Accepts Medicare Patients?
 Yes

 At Least One Hospital Accredited by the Joint Commission?
-No, but it receives good patient reviews.
+Fall River Health Services is small and non-accredited, but it receives generally good patient reviews.
 Hot Springs also has a VA hospital.

 Public Transit: No

 Crime Rate: Below the national average

 Public Library: Yes

 Political Leanings: Very conservative

 Is South Dakota Considered Tax Friendly for Retirement?
 Yes

 Notes: Hot Springs began losing some population in 2009, but it started to rebound in 2021.
 The nearest city, Rapid City (population 78,000), is 60 miles away on a two lane road.
 Thanks to the hot springs, Hot Springs is the warmest place in South Dakota

 Recommended as a Retirement Spot?
 Yes, although the non-accredited hospital should be considered.

 Fort Pierre, a way station on the Lewis and Clark expedition, became the territory's first white settlement in 1804.
 Tensions between the new Americans and the native Sioux broiled throughout the 1800s and became intense after gold was found in the Black Hills.
 South Dakota still has one of the highest populations of Native Americans with nine official tribes living within its borders.
 It entered the Union on November 2, 1889.